EcrituresNumeriques/anthologie-apiLite/docs/API-endpoints.md

 Most GET requests don't need the user to provide an identification token

 ### /v1/entities
+- response :
+  -entities : array of entities object

 ### /v1/entities/([0-9]+)
+- response :
+  -entities : array of entities object (only the id specified in the ([0-9]+)

 ### /v1/entities/URIs/
 ### /v1/authors
 ### /v1/URIs